JL-Sec/Certificate_SAN_Enumerator/README.md

 # Certificate SAN Enumerator
-A simple bash tool to enumerate all SANs associated with a certificate
+A simple bash tool to enumerate all SANs associated with a certificate.
+Can be ran against an input list containing multiple hosts.

 # certificat_SAN_enum.sh